RMCraig-EdxStudies/RMCraig-EdxStudies/README.md

 - 👋 Hi, I’m @RMCraig-EdxStudies
-- 👀 I’m interested in restarting data analysis after a few decade break of life
+- 👀 I’m interested in learning the current (2020s) data analysis tools, after a few decade break of life (1980s).
 - 🌱 I’m currently learning so many different inerfaces (juepyter, n++, and other product speciifc user interface...)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...